stoyicker/ivv/README.md

 [![CircleCI](https://circleci.com/gh/stoyicker/ivv.svg?style=svg&circle-token=a93f0b6033d7f45400ccdc85011af61352da6521)](https://circleci.com/gh/stoyicker/ivv)

 # Building
-* `./gradlew :_splash:assemble` (or Windows equivalent).
-Find the apk in `_splash/build/outputs/apk/debug/_splash-debug.apk`.
+* `./gradlew assemble` (or Windows equivalent).

 # Architecture
-This app follows a 'feature'-based split, with two-ish (`_splash is just the app entry point)
+This app follows a 'feature'-based split, with two features:
-features:
 * `_splash`, for the splash screen.
 * `_list`, for the item list.

 `_splash` hardly has any code, not much architecture to see here.
+The Activity in this module has a matching component responsible for injecting it, and all it does is posting launching an intent to another screen, so I haven't setup a formal architecture (for example, Clean) for since it seems over-engineery.

 `_list` is built around a source of truth which is updated by actions triggered for example by the user and which is observed by the UI, that adapts to each change in the source of truth.
 This allows